Kong/docs.konghq.com/app/konnect/index.md

 management platform designed from the ground up for the cloud native era and delivered as a service.
 This platform lets you build modern applications better, faster, and more securely.
-The control plane is hosted in the cloud by Kong, while the data plane is managed by you or Kong within your preferred network environment.
+The control plane is hosted in the cloud by Kong, while the data plane is managed by you or Kong in your preferred network environment.
 All of this is powered by {{site.base_gateway}} — Kong's lightweight, fast, and flexible API gateway.